abc123me/arduino_irig/README.md

 Support for both IRIG A and IRIG B, however the library does not support IRIG with year nor SBS in either IRIG A or IRIG B mode.

-***Warning*** Some embedded processors could have trouble with IRIG A due to its 100 microsecond precision requirement, a >20MHz processor is recommended, however I have been able to rather easily generate valid IRIG A signals on a 16MHz Arduino Uno, but when they are not always properly received
+***Warning*** Some embedded processors could have trouble with IRIG A due to its 100 microsecond precision requirement, a >20MHz processor is recommended, however I have been able to rather easily generate valid IRIG A signals on a 16MHz Arduino Uno, but the board struggles to receive them with a ~30% failure rate

 # Documentation
 ## IRIG Timecode structure